Simple Weekday Sourdough Bread Recipe

 1. Prepare levain – 7:00 a.m., before work

-A levain is simply an off-shoot of a sourdough starter, whereas a sourdough starter itself is never used up completely, it’s continually fed day after day indefinitely.
-It’s created with a small bit of a sourdough starter and left to mature (ferment) until ready to be used to mix into a dough.
-Ultimately, it meets the same fate as the dough itself: it’s baked in the oven.
+A levain is simply an off-shoot of a sourdough starter.
+A sourdough starter is never used up completely; it’s continually fed day after day indefinitely.
+A levain is created with a small bit of a sourdough starter and left to mature (ferment) until ready to be mixed into a dough.
+Ultimately, it meets the same fate as the dough: baked in the oven.

-In the morning before work, mix together in a jar:
+In the morning before work, mix in a jar:

 WeightIngredient